mietek/halcyon-website/pages/examples/index.md

 These example apps are intended to demonstrate advanced features of Halcyon.

-All apps can be installed in one command on most recent Linux distributions, including CentOS 7, Debian 7, Fedora 20, and Ubuntu 14.04.
+All example apps can be installed in one command on most recent Linux distributions, including CentOS 7, Debian 7, Fedora 20, and Ubuntu 14.04.

-Additionally, all apps can be deployed in one click to [DigitalOcean](https://digitalocean.com) or [Heroku](https://heroku.com/).
+Additionally, all example apps can be deployed in one click to [DigitalOcean](https://digitalocean.com) or [Heroku](https://heroku.com/).

 </section></div>